Zykem/zkm-aimlab/README.md

 A FiveM aim trainer with multiple gamemodes and a UI written in Svelte.

-Warp into a training area and practice your aim against configurable target patterns, basically a mini Aim Lab built for FiveM.
+TP into a training area and practice your aim against configurable target patterns, basically a mini aimlab built for FiveM.

 This was one of my first Svelte projects, so the UI doubled as a way to actually learn the framework.